CSharp1010/bragi-beats/README.md

   that the FFT algorithm is being used create the visualizations.

-- Login: Currently there is a login feature that was supposed to use a database to for users to login and create accounts but this is being removed soon.
+- Login: Currently there is a login feature that was supposed to use a database to for users to login and create accounts, but this is being removed soon and changed to load a library folder.

 ![Drag and Drop](/assets/drag_and_drop.png)
 ![Playing](/assets/playing.png)